flimflam-austin/hugo-cms-test/site/content/video_posts/20191007-coffee-talk-thursday-jan-41st/index.md

 Glimmered the white Moon-shine.

 God save thee, ancient Mariner!
 From the fiends, that plague thee thus!—
 Why look”st thou so?—With my cross-bow
-I shot the ALBATROSS.!
-From the fiends, that plague thee thus!—
-Why look”st thou so?—With my cross-bow
 I shot the ALBATROSS.